In re Citigroup Inc. Shareholder Derivative Litigation

 Delaware Court of Chancery

 In 2005, the housing bubble burst.
 This caused a number of subprime lenders to fail.
 According to its shareholders (plaintiffs), Citigroup Inc. (Citigroup) began engaging in subprime lending in 2006.
-Citigroup sold financial products that the plaintiffs claim exposed it to $55 billion is subprime liability.
+Citigroup sold financial products that the plaintiffs claim exposed it to $55 billion in subprime liability.
 By November 2007, Citigroup was forced to give $7.6 billion in emergency financing to its structured investment vehicles (SIVs) and then bail them out by taking on $49 billion in assets.
 Several of Citigroup’s directors sat on the Audit and Risk Management Committee (ARM), which met frequently to discuss and manage risk.
-The plaintiffs sued existing and former Citigroup directors and officers (defendants), seeking to hold them personally liable for the company’s losses.
-The plaintiffs claim that the defendants failed to oversee, manage, and disclose Citigroup’s exposure due related to the subprime lending market, despite red flags that the housing market was about to collapse.
+Citigroup's certificate of incorporation included a provision exculpating directors from personal liability for breaches of fiduciary duty, except for actions taken in bad faith, intentional misconduct or illegality, or disloyalty.
+Nonetheless, the plaintiffs sued existing and former Citigroup directors and officers (defendants), seeking to hold them personally liable for the company’s losses.
+The plaintiffs claimed that the defendants failed to oversee, manage, and disclose Citigroup’s exposure related to the subprime lending market, despite red flags that the housing market was about to collapse.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 724,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials